The Unspoken Etiquette Rules of Reclining Your Airplane Seat

 How you recline makes all the difference.

-After learning how to pack your carry-on bag and avoiding these items that would get you flagged by security, you finally made it to your flight.
-Settling into your seat after stowing away your carry-on, you’re about to watch a movie or read a book when the passenger in front of you reclines their seat.
+After making it to your flight and settling into your seat after stowing away your carry-on, you’re about to watch a movie or read a book when the passenger in front of you reclines their seat.
 Suddenly, your already cramped economy seat has even less room than before and you can’t help but wonder: What’s the proper etiquette in reclining your seat on an airplane?

 When to recline